satohshi/pocketbase-ts/README.md

 }
 ```

-> [!NOTE]
-> Back-relations will automatically be inferred from the schema, so in most cases, you don't need to define them yourself.
+Back-relations will automatically be inferred from the schema, so in most cases, you don't need to define them yourself.
-> However, in some cases, you may need to define them explicitly.
+However, in some cases, you may need to define them explicitly.
 See [Caveats](#caveats) for more information.

 ### Instantiating the SDK